-My favorite points to collect are Chase Ultimate Rewards points.
+My favorite points to collect are Chase Ultimate Rewards points from the best Chase credit cards.
 They’re generally worth between 1 cent and 5 cents each, depending on how you use them (though it’s possible to get even more value from them).
 An average value you can receive from them is ~2 cents.

 Here’s How to Earn Chase Ultimate Rewards Points

 - Chase Sapphire Preferred® Card – Our favorite card for folks just starting out in our hobby!

 - Ink Business Preferred℠ Credit Card – Our favorite business credit card for travel

 - Chase Sapphire Reserve® – Our favorite travel credit card for folks who know they’ll travel a lot